Sakshamag21/Two-Way-Integration/readme.md

-# Two-Way Integration Project
+# Two Way Integration Project

 This project demonstrates a two-way integration between a MySQL database and Stripe, utilizing Kafka messaging for communication.
 The integration allows for seamless synchronization of customer data between the two systems.

-## Components
+## Folder Structure:

-### 1. API Service (`api.py`)
+- **src/**

-Exposes endpoints for creating, updating, and deleting customers in the MySQL database.
-It also publishes events related to these actions to a Kafka topic.
+  - **integrations/**

-### 2. Kafka Consumer (`kafka_consumer.py`)
+    - **kafka/**

-Listens for messages from the Kafka topic and processes them accordingly.
-In this case, it interacts with the Stripe API to create, update, or delete customers based on the received events.
+      - `kafka_consumer.py`: Handles Kafka message consumption and processing.

-### 3. Inward Sync Service (`inward_sync.py`)
+      - `stripe_integration.py`: Manages interactions with Stripe API for customer operations.

-Receives webhook events from Stripe and updates the MySQL database accordingly.
+  - **services/**

-## Prerequisites
+    - `inward_sync.py`: Handles webhook events and updates the MySQL database.

-- Python 3.x
+  - **utils/**
-- Flask
+    - `database.py`: Contains database connection and query execution functions.
-- Confluent Kafka
+    - `random_number.py`: Generate random ids for the creation of customer.
-- Stripe API
+- **api.py**: Contains Flask API endpoints for customer operations.
-- MySQL Server
+- **.env**: Environment variables file.
-- Python libraries: `mysql-connector`, `stripe`, `dotenv`
+- **requirements.txt**: List of project dependencies.

-## Setup
+## Features:

-1. **MySQL Database Setup:** Ensure MySQL server is running and create a database named `zenskar_test`.
+- **Modular Design:** Each component of the system is organized into separate modules, promoting code reusability and maintainability.
-2. **Stripe API Setup:** Obtain a Stripe API key and set it as the `SECRET_KEY` environment variable in a `.env` file.
+- **Integration Flexibility:** The architecture supports integration with multiple systems, including Stripe, Salesforce, and potentially others, by encapsulating integration logic within dedicated modules.
-3. **Install Dependencies:** Run `pip install -r requirements.txt` to install required Python packages.
+- **Scalability:** The system is designed to handle a growing volume of customer data and integrate seamlessly with other systems as the product evolves.
-4. **Run the Services:** Start each component of the project by running the respective Python scripts (`api.py`, `kafka_consumer.py`, `inward_sync.py`).
+- **Configurability:** Environment variables stored in the `.env` file allow for easy configuration of API keys, database credentials, and other settings.

-## Usage
+- **Documentation:** The project includes comprehensive documentation within the codebase, including docstrings, comments, and a README file to facilitate understanding and usage.

-1. **API Service:**
+## Setup and Usage:

-   - Endpoint: `/customers`
+1. **Environment Setup:**
-   - Methods:
+   - Install Python 3.x and ensure pip is installed.
-     - `POST`: Create a new customer.
-Requires `name` and `email` fields in the request body.
+   - Clone the project repository.

-     - `PUT`: Update an existing customer.
-Requires customer ID in the URL path and `name` or `email` fields in the request body.
+2. **Install Dependencies:**
-     - `DELETE`: Delete a customer.
-Requires customer ID in the URL path.
+   - Navigate to the project directory.

-2. **Kafka Consumer:** Listens for events from the Kafka topic `customer_changes` and interacts with the Stripe API accordingly.
+   - Run `pip install -r requirements.txt` to install project dependencies.

-3. **Inward Sync Service:** Exposes a webhook endpoint `/webhook` to receive events from Stripe and update the MySQL database accordingly.
+3. **Configuration:**

-## Workflow
+   - Update the `.env` file with appropriate environment variables, including API keys and database credentials.

-1. When a customer is created, updated, or deleted via the API service, an event is published to the Kafka topic.
+4. **Run the Services:**
-2. The Kafka consumer listens for these events and processes them.
+   - Start each component of the project by executing the corresponding Python scripts using command `python api.py`

-3. For customer creation and update events, the consumer interacts with the Stripe API to create or update the corresponding customer.
+5. **Testing and Deployment:**
-4. The inward sync service receives webhook events from Stripe and updates the MySQL database accordingly.
+   - Visit `unitest` folder and run `testCase.py`

-## Contributing
+## Contributing:

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
+Contributions to the project are welcome!
+If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.